yananhub/flying-gradle-plugin/README.md

+**Read this in other languages: [English](README.md), [中文](README_zh.md).**

 # Maven Central Portal publish plugin (new publish process)

-**Read this in other languages: [English](README.md), [中文](README_zh.md).**

-According to Sonatype, all repositories will be published through the Central Portal.
+According to Sonatype, from March 12th, 2024, all repositories will be published through the Central Portal.
 However, there is currently no official Gradle plugin to do this.
 This project is based on Gradle built-in plugin to implement it.
-The general idea is to use Gradle's built-in "maven-publish" plugin to publish the package to the local repository, then package the resources in the local repository into bundles, and finally upload them to the Maven Central Portal.
+The general idea is to use Gradle's built-in "maven-publish" plugin to publish the package to the local repository, then package the resources in the local repository into a bundle, and finally upload it to the Maven Central Portal.

 To use the plugin, just add the following to the `build.gradle` file: